bassamsdata/namu.nvim/README.md

 - ✂️  **Multi-Action Workflow**: Perform multiple operations while Namu is open (or close it after, you choose!):
   - Delete, yank, and add to CodeCompanion chat (more plugins coming soon)
   - Works with both single and multiple selected symbols

-## 🧩 Other Built-in Modules

-Namu is powered by Selecta, a minimal and flexible fuzzy finder that's also used by:
-- 🎨 **Colorscheme Picker**: Live preview with your code and switch themes with persistence
-- 🔄 **vim.ui.select**: Enhanced wrapper for Vim's built-in selector
-- 📦 More modules coming soon, including buffers and diagnostics!
+- 🌑 **Initially Hidden Mode**: Start with an empty list and populate it dynamically as you type, just like the command palette in Zed and VS Code

 ## ⚡ Requirements
-- Neovim >= 0.10.0
-- Configured LSP server for your language (Treesitter fallback coming soon)
+- LSP server for your language (Treesitter fallback for some modules)
-- Treesitter (for live preview functionality)
+- Treesitter (for live preview)
+- [ctags](https://ctags.io) (for ctags module, optional)

 ## Installation